French, BA

 Language Competence0-12

-Competence in French through the intermediate level (i.e. FREN 2002) is required, here, in Area C, or by competency assessment (e.g., CLEP).
+Competence in French through the intermediate level (i.e. FREN 2002) is required, here, in Core IMPACTS, or by competeassessment (e.g., CLEP).
 1

 Elective Courses6-18